Cherokees Ambush a Militia Army

-In 1776 there is a native trail where the road runs today.
+In 1776 there is a Native American trail where the road runs today.
 You see Patriot militiamen make their way slowly toward you up the valley on horseback, probably in pairs side-by-side.
 The militia wear standard backwoods clothing, not uniforms, and carry long guns, hatchets, knives, and perhaps some swords.
 Each pair likely stays close to the one ahead of them, because troops have found signs of Cherokees in the area.
 Still, the line may stretch almost two miles.
 As you watch, the front or “vanguard” of the army probably rides into this cove.
 Militiaman Arthur Fairies wrote, “‘we marched into a valley or rather a hollow, named Black Hole, surrounded by mountains on all sides only except the entrance.’”

 Look around the cove.

 It is roughly 10:30 in the morning.
 Suddenly guns blaze from the woods in front of you, and men fall.
 “In an instant in front, in rear, on the right and the left, the warwhoop sounded,” soldier Joseph McJunkin wrote.
 “The warwhoop was answered by a shout of defiance, and the rifles of the Indians answered by an aim equally deadly.”[d]
 As far as you can see in each direction, Cherokees hidden in the trees on both sides of the valley are marked by their muzzle blasts.
 The militia likely dismount, take cover as best they can, and begin shooting back.

 Fairies wrote, “‘the Indians were flanked all around us, and fired on our guard, and all our regiment was soon engaged, & the firing of the Indians incessant.’”